dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 ## Setup Guide

+### Choosing a Model Provider

+First, you need to decide which embedding model provider to use.
+You can find all supported providers by visiting the official [LanceDB docs](https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/).

 ### Install dlt with LanceDB

 To use LanceDB as a destination, make sure `dlt` is installed with the `lancedb` extra: